Godot04/CPP01/README.md

 - Run each executable with representative inputs
 - Check that file-based exercises handle invalid arguments gracefully
 - Verify that stack and heap behavior matches the exercise intent

-## Learning Outcome

-By the end of this module, you should be comfortable reading and writing small C++98 programs that use classes, references, pointers, dynamic memory, and file streams.
-The exercises are designed to build the habits needed for later C++ modules without hiding the core mechanics.

 ## Author